Should I Eat Fruit?

 It has been thought that obesity itself was a primary factor in causing Type 2.
 I have come to believe differently.
 I believe the obesity is only a symptom, or evidence, of the underlying insulin resistance, not the cause.

-The fact is, sugar is the primary driver of both Type 2 diabetes AND obesity.
+The fact is, sugar is a primary driver of both Type 2 diabetes AND obesity.

 And this doesn’t mean that sugar is the only culprit.
 This also includes all of those foods that quickly turn into sugar, such as refined grains like bread and pasta, (Read the full article HERE) as well as starches.